Skip to main content

 2. Using custom fields

-While StoryChief does not currently have the option to embed shortcode into the editor, you can create a custom field that will facilitate this.
+Another way of using shortcode is by creating a custom field that will facilitate this.
 This help article uses our native support for the Advanced Custom Fields plugin to pass on the shortcode to the bottom of a WordPress post.

 Requirements: